AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/4-races-of-the-realms.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/compendium/src/5e/scag
+aliases:
-aliases: ["Races of the Realms"]
+- Races of the Realms
 ---
 # Races of the Realms
 *Source: Sword Coast Adventurer's Guide, p.
 103*

 Faerûn is home to many races, some of them immigrants from other worlds who found their way here in ancient times when gates and portals were more plentiful, and easier to traverse.
-Others are relative newcomers to the world, still finding a place for themselves among the longestablished races.
+Others are relative newcomers to the world, still finding a place for themselves among the long-established races.
 The civilizations of the elder races have declined, while those of the younger races are flourishing and spreading ever outward.

 The character races described in the Player's Handbook are all found in the Realms, along with some subraces unique to Faerûn.
 Each character race has all the traits of the primary race, as given in the Player's Handbook, plus traits for each subrace that are unique to those individuals.
 This chapter provides racial traits for a subrace only when they differ from or replace those given in the Player's Handbook.
 The information in this chapter is specific to the Realms, so if something stated here differs from what's presented in the Player's Handbook, this material takes precedence.